Different types of screening tests are available during your pregnancy, one of the common tests is an optional screening test for Down syndrome.

 Down syndrome is the most common chromosomal cause of intellectual disability.
 It can occur in any pregnancy regardless of the woman’s age.
 However, the chance of having a baby with Down syndrome increases with the mother’s age.

-The first trimester combined screening test is a two part test, which involves a blood test and an ultrasound in your first trimester of pregnancy.
-During the blood test, a hormone (Beta human chorionic gonadotrophin) and a protein (pregnancy associated plasma protein A) are measured.
+The first trimester combined screening test is a two part test, which involves a specific blood test and an ultrasound in your first trimester of pregnancy.
+During the blood test, 2 hormones (Beta human chorionic gonadotrophin, placental growth hormone) and a protein (pregnancy associated plasma protein A) are measured.
 At Sydney Ultrasound for Women, we offer the first trimester ultrasound between the 12th and 13th week of pregnancy.
 During this scan we measure the gestational age of the fetus by measuring from head to bottom to get the crown-rump length (CRL) and the nuchal translucency.

-By combining your age, the results of your ultrasound and the results of two proteins in your blood we can determine your risk of having a baby with Down syndrome and other chromosomal abnormalities.
+By combining your age, the results of your ultrasound and the results of the blood test we can determine your risk of having a baby with Down syndrome and other chromosomal abnormalities.
 The accuracy of detecting Down syndrome is approximately 85-90% by utilising this screening test.

 If the likelihood of having an abnormality is higher than a certain cut-off value, the screening test results will be classified as an increased risk.